China cautions against use of force on North Korea

-UNITED NATIONS (Reuters) - China's Foreign Minister Wang Yi urged North Korea on Friday to stop its nuclear and missile development activities and cautioned all parties that "the use of force does not solve differences and will only lead to bigger disasters."
+UNITED NATIONS, April 28 (Reuters) - China's Foreign Minister Wang Yi urged North Korea on Friday to stop its nuclear and missile development activities and cautioned all parties that "the use of force does not solve differences and will only lead to bigger disasters."

 Wang also told the U.N.
 Security Council: "China is not the focal point of the problem on the peninsula.
 The key to solving the nuclear issue on the peninsula does not lie in the hands of the Chinese side."